What is OUR Los Al?

 How do you determine who is eligible for a grant?

-With money left over after event expenses and booster distributions are paid, OUR Los Al has made grants to individual booster clubs.
+With money left over after event expenses and booster distributions are paid, OUR Los Al has made some grants to individual booster clubs.
 Past grants have been for Scoreboards, windscreens, wrestling mats, backstops, baseball locker room, the all-weather track, soccer/lacrosse field improvements, etc.